Frequent Questions about the Environmental Education Grants Program

 You may reorder the paragraphs within the subsections of the Detailed Project Description (the What, Why, How and Who) but they must include the correct headings or you risk the possibility of information being overlooked when the project is scored.

 Yes.
 In the Project Summary section of your Work Plan, please note any projects previously funded by the EPA's EE Grant Program, and also list all of the previously EPA funded projects your organization has received in the past 3 years.
-In addition, all these previously funded grants should be labeled as "EPA EE Grants" under the Past Performance section of your proposal.
+In addition, all these previously funded grants should be labeled as "EPA EE Grants" under the Past Performance section of your application.

-Regarding receipt of your proposal:
+Regarding receipt of your application: